roadfoodr/tinware/prompts/tinware-PRD-current.md

    - If invalid: Shows an error message at the top of the list
 4. User continues entering letters or chooses to end the round

+#### 5.2.2 BingoStem
+1. User is presented with a rack (root word + one letter) and prompt to enter seven letters
+2. User enters seven letters in the input area
+3. User submits the word
+4. System processes the input:
+   - If valid: Displays the word with its definition at the top of the list
+   - If invalid: Shows an error message at the top of the list
+5. User continues entering words or chooses to end the round

 ### 5.3 Ending a Round
-1. User clicks "No More Words" or the system detects no more valid words
+1. User clicks "No More Words" or presses the space bar
 2. System reveals any remaining valid words at the top of the list
 3. Display success message with performance summary
 4. "Next Word" and "Retry" buttons become available